MainulDip/KotlinEveryday/kotlin-state-management.md

 ## State management in kotlin (android and native)

 ### Singleton Pattern:
-Kotlin uses object based storage pattern to act like Singleton in Java. object can’t have any constructor, but init blocks are allowed if some initialization code is needed.
+Kotlin uses object based storage pattern to act like Singleton in Java object can’t have any constructor, but init blocks are allowed if some initialization code is needed.
 ```kt
 object SomeSingleton {